How the Democrats got outplayed on Kavanaugh

 Unlike Democrats under Obama, Senate Republicans insisted on a tight timetable for a decision on Kavanaugh's confirmation.
 McConnell and other Republicans took to the airwaves to keep talking about the urgency of moving in speedy fashion and blasted any Democrats who asked to slow down the process so that they could take a closer look at Kavanaugh.
 The timetable was extremely effective in creating political pressure on Democrats to keep moving forward.

-In its final weeks, The confirmation process exploded with Christine Blasey Ford's shocking accusation that Kavanaugh had sexually assaulted her in high school.
+In its final weeks, the confirmation process exploded with Christine Blasey Ford's shocking accusation that Kavanaugh had sexually assaulted her in high school.
 The allegation, along with several others that emerged from other women in the days that followed, rocked the nation.

 Senate Republicans tried to contain the damage as Americans prepared to hear from Kavanaugh and Ford.
 The Republicans structured the hearings in a favorable way.
 The five-minute questions and answers period didn't allow for any substantive discussion, there were no additional witnesses called, and the committee majority used a prosecutor who made Ford look like the suspect rather than the victim.